 FASA Member Listing

-All members’ information as provided to the Association by the member, are published at no cost, on the Association’s website under the ‘Franchise Directory’ link.
+All members’ information as provided to the Association by the member, are published at no cost, on the Association’s website under the ‘Buy a franchise’ link.
 A reciprocal website link to the member’s website is included in the online listing.

 FASA Manual – Newsworthy Articles

 Members are encouraged to submit newsworthy articles to the Editor of the Franchise Manual (send articles to firstname.lastname@example.org).
 Should an article submitted by a member be published in the annual Franchise Manual, the writer’s contact details are published – published articles of this nature are a very valuable and credible form of marketing offered to members at no cost.